A proven track record

 Good balance of provocative (in a good way) input and opportunity for focus on local system issues, hard work but worth it.

 Future Directors Programme

-The Future Directors Programme, which is part of the ‘Leadership for Change’ suite of programmes, is an ongoing collaboration between the Staff College and Public Health England.
-The programme has evolved from other senior leadership programmes offered to aspiring directors across the public sector and provides an opportunity for senior officers, who specifically aspire to director level roles in children’s services and public health, to jointly prepare for the next phase of their careers and learn from each other.
+Launched in 2016, The Future Directors Programme was part of the ‘Leadership for Change’ suite of programmes, representing a two year collaboration between the Staff College and Public Health England.
+The programme evolved from other senior leadership programmes offered to aspiring directors across the public sector and provided an opportunity for senior officers, who specifically aspired to director level roles in children’s services and public health, to jointly prepare for the next phase of their careers and learn from each other.

 By far the most exceptional course I have been on in my career - long may it continue into Residential 2!

 The programme has given me a wealth of skills, techniques and insight into leadership that I will apply going forward, no doubting that.